m2lines/MLwithQG/_sources/README.md

-# Ross 2022 Machine Learning Parameterizations Demo
+# Ross 2022 Machine Learning Parameterizations
 Collection of tutorialized notebooks on Ross 2022 machine learning subgrid parametrizations

 ## Structure and Organization of the Repo